whoismanoj/Team6-Song_Recommedation_Project/README.md

-# Welcome to Repository for Song Recommedation Project
+# Welcome to Song Recommedation Project Repository

 This is the repository containing the work done by Team 6 for SC1015 Miniproject.
 We have chosen to focus on the recommendation of songs to users based on what they are looking for & based on their existing playlist as well.